 Simply slice ginger into paper-thin slices, without peeling it, bring it to boil, then turn it down and let it simmer for 30 mins then cover it and let it sit overnight.
 It will develop a really strong ginger flavor and a lovely brown color.
 The next morning, strain it and either bottle it or, add the lemon juice and serve.
 You can sweeten with honey, brown or white sugar, or artificial sweetener.
 The ginger will have a strong, deep flavor and spicy, heat you simply can’t get by pouring hot water over it, or letting it steep for a short time.

 Note: Keep in mind that if you are making ginger tea as a home remedy during cold and flu season, sweeteners are not recommended.

 - 1 (1-inch) piece fresh ginger, peeled

 - 2 tablespoons honey

 - Grate ginger, using the large holes of a box grater, to equal 1 Tbsp.
 Squeeze juice from ginger into a teacup; discard solids.
 Place tea bag, lemon juice, and honey in teacup; add boiling

 water.
-Cover and steep 3 minutes.
-Remove and discard tea bag, squeezing gently.
+Cover and steep for 3 minutes.
+Remove and discard the tea bag, squeezing gently.